paulaonta/InfoExtractor/README.md

 ---

-In the **trash folder** are files that have not been deleted just in case
+In the **trash folder** are files that have not been deleted just in case.